Telecommunications (TCMN)

 TCMN 151G, INTRODUCTION TO MASS COMMUNICATION 3 (3)

-Designed to foster intelligent selection and appraisal of mass media in the communication process; effects of print, radio, film, TV and advertising on the public.
+Designed to foster intelligent selection and appraisal of mass media in the communication process; effects of various forms of communication, media and video.
 The course examines the innovations, inventions, industries, and people that have changed and challenged the world of mass communication.
-Viewing of selected programs, commercials, slides and film.
+This course delves into the historical and social aspects of mass media.
+An examination of mass media from print, electronic and digital will take place.
+Media and Digital literacy will be introduced to help media users gain insight into today's, tomorrow's and future media consumption.
 (TAG)

 Typically Offered: Fall and Spring Semesters